 Prior to becoming a CEO, Rogers served as deputy general counsel for litigation and enforcement for the Federal Energy Regulatory Commission (FERC); executive vice president of interstate pipelines for the Enron Gas Pipeline Group; and as a partner in the Washington, D.C., law office of Akin Gump Strauss Hauer & Feld.
 Rogers has also served as assistant to the chief trial counsel at FERC; as a law clerk for the Supreme Court of Kentucky; and as assistant attorney general for the Commonwealth of Kentucky, where he advocated for the state's consumers in gas, electric and telephone rate cases.
 Rogers was also a reporter for the Lexington (Kentucky) Herald-Leader for three years.

-Rogers has advocated investing in energy efficiency, modernizing the electric infrastructure, and pursuing advanced technologies and nuclear energy to grow the economy and transition to a low-carbon future.
-He serves as vice chairman of the World Business Council for Sustainable Development and is a member of the global board of directors of The Nature Conservancy.
+Rogers advocated investing in energy efficiency, modernizing the electric infrastructure, and pursuing advanced technologies and nuclear energy to grow the economy and transition to a low-carbon future.
+He served as vice chairman of the World Business Council for Sustainable Development and was a member of the global board of directors of The Nature Conservancy.
 Rogers was also a founding member of the U.S. Climate Action Partnership, a collaboration of leading businesses and environmental groups that came together to call on the federal government to enact legislation to reduce greenhouse gas emissions.

-Rogers has been honored with various awards and recognition.
-He is the 2013 recipient of the United States Energy Association Award.
+Rogers was honored with various awards and recognition.
+He was the 2013 recipient of the United States Energy Association Award.
 He was named the most influential person in the power generation industry by Power Engineering magazine and the energy industry's CEO of the Year by Platts.
 He was also named to the STEMconnector® List of 100 CEO Leaders in STEM (Science, Technology, Engineering and Math).
 In 2011, he was presented with the Ernst & Young Entrepreneur of the Year® Lifetime Achievement Award; and the Charlotte Regional Partnership Jerry Award.
 The Charlotte Business Journal also named Rogers its Business Person of the Year for 2011.

 In 2011, Rogers received the Asia Society of Washington's International Business Leadership Award and the Committee of 100's Business Excellence Award for his efforts to improve business relations between the U.S. and China that benefit customers, the environment, and improve dialogue between the two nations.
 He was also recognized by the U.S.-China Policy Foundation with their Global Executive Leadership Award.
-Later the same year, the Asia Society elected Rogers to serve a four-year term on the organization's board of trustees.

-Rogers is an active community leader and has received a number of honors and awards for his service including the Boy Scouts of America Distinguished Honoree from the Mecklenburg County Council; the Ellis Island Medal of Honor from the National Ethnic Coalition of Organizations (NECO); the 2006 Human Relations Award from the American Jewish Committee, Cincinnati Chapter; the 2005 Ronald McDonald House Lifetime Achievement Award; the 2005 Keystone Center Leadership in Industry Award; the 2004 National Conference for the Community and Justice (NCCJ) Distinguished Service Citation; the 1998 Hebrew Union College Cincinnati Associates Tribute Honoree; and the 1996 Energy Daily Corporate Leadership Award.
+Rogers was an active community leader and received a number of honors and awards for his service including the Boy Scouts of America Distinguished Honoree from the Mecklenburg County Council; the Ellis Island Medal of Honor from the National Ethnic Coalition of Organizations (NECO); the 2006 Human Relations Award from the American Jewish Committee, Cincinnati Chapter; the 2005 Ronald McDonald House Lifetime Achievement Award; the 2005 Keystone Center Leadership in Industry Award; the 2004 National Conference for the Community and Justice (NCCJ) Distinguished Service Citation; the 1998 Hebrew Union College Cincinnati Associates Tribute Honoree; and the 1996 Energy Daily Corporate Leadership Award.